SaraCohen23/SaraCohen23/README.md

 ## 👋 Hi, I'm Sara Cohen

-Full Stack Developer with a strong systems-oriented mindset, rapid learning abilities, and deep understanding of both code and system architecture.
+Developer with a strong systems-oriented mindset, rapid learning abilities, and deep understanding of both code and system architecture.
 Quickly integrates into existing projects and efficiently decipher.

 ## 🛠️ Tech Stack